tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This is used to repair misconfigurations, as described in
 {{handle-server-response}}.

-keys
+key
-: The list of keys which can be used by the client to encrypt the SNI.
+: The key which can be used by the client to encrypt the SNI.
+Clients MUST ignore any ESNIConfig structure with a key using a NamedGroup they do not support or are unwilling to use.
-Every key being listed MUST belong to a different group.

 padded_length
 : The length to pad the ServerNameList value to prior to encryption.